AlexHuang9511/cmpt276-TodoApp/README.md

 We are running and testing the app with the help of the android emulator in Android Studio.

 To run the app, clone the repo and open Android Studio and run the app there (with "Run 'app'").

+## Iteration 2: New Features

+- Task persistence: at Iteration 1, tasks added in one user session would not be saved when the user closed the app.
+In the current iteration, tasks added will now be saved across sessions.
+- Sort toggling: users can now choose between sorting their tasks to view by name, due date, or importance.

 ## Screenshots